Macron Counting on China to 'bring Russia to Its Senses' | 📰 LatestLY

 While China has called for a peaceful resolution to the war, it has steered clear of condemning Russia's invasion of its neighbor.

-Last month, Xi visited Moscow and held long talks with Russian President Vladimir Putin in which the two leaders celebrated their "close ties."
+Last month, Xi visited Moscow and held lengthy talks with Russian President Vladimir Putin in which the two leaders celebrated their "close ties."

-In a telling contrast, Xi has so far not even spoken on the phone with Ukrainian President Volodymyr Zelenskyy.
+In a telling contrast, Xi has not even spoken on the phone with Ukrainian President Volodymyr Zelenskyy since the war started — although the latter has invited him to Kyiv and sought closer ties.

 Strengthening EU-China ties